opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 person_id
     Reference to an OCD ``Person`` who is the candidate.

-office_term_id
+post_id
-    Reference to the OCD ``OfficeTerm`` representing the term of public office for which the candidate is seeking election.
+    Reference to the OCD ``Post`` representing the public office for which the candidate is seeking election.

+contest_id
+    Reference to an OCD ``CandidateContest`` representing the contest in which the candidate is competing.

 candidate_name
     **optional**
     For preserving the candidate's name as it was when the person sought election to hold the public office term, which may differ from the person's current name (string).

-committee_id
-    **optional**
-    Reference to the OCD ``Committee`` (see OCDEP: Campaign Finance Filings) that represents the candidate's campaign committee for the contest.

 filed_date
     **optional**